-(12) Preservation of records.
-All correspondence relating to the requests received by the Internal Revenue Service under this chapter, and all records processed pursuant to such requests, shall be preserved, until such time as the destruction of such correspondence and records is authorized pursuant to Title 44 of the United States Code.
+- (14) Preservation of records.
+All correspondence relating to the requests received by the IRS under this chapter, and all records processed pursuant to such requests, shall be preserved, until such time as the destruction of such correspondence and records is authorized pursuant to title 44 of the United States Code.
 Under no circumstances shall records be destroyed while they are the subject of a pending request, appeal, or lawsuit under 5 U.S.C.
-552.
+552. - (d) Rules for disclosure of certain specified matters.
+Requests for certain specified categories of records shall be processed by the IRS in accordance with other established procedures.